amber-lang/amber-docs/docs/getting_started/usage.md

 ```

 ## Syntax Highlighting

-You can install syntax highlighting for Visual Studio Code.
+### Visual Studio Code

 You can find it in Visual Studio Code extension store under the name **Amber Language**.

 Or you can download it here in [the Visual Studio Marketplace website](https://marketplace.visualstudio.com/items?itemName=Ph0enixKM.amber-language).

+### Zed

+You can download it from https://github.com/amber-lang/zed-amber-extension.

+### Vim

+There is a WIP syntax color scheme at https://github.com/gbhorwood/amber.vim